Health, Economic, and Social impact of the ARTs

 Tymoszuk U, Perkins R, Fancourt D, & Williamon A (2020), Cross-sectional and longitudinal associations between receptive arts engagement and loneliness among older adults, Social Psychiatry and Psychiatric Epidemiology, 55, 891-900 [DOI].

-Tymoszuk U, Perkins R, Spiro N, Williamon A, & Fancourt D (2019), Longitudinal associations between short-term, repeated, and sustained arts engagement and well-being outcomes in older adults, Journals of Gerontology: Series B, gbz085 [DOI].
+Tymoszuk U, Perkins R, Spiro N, Williamon A, & Fancourt D (2020), Longitudinal associations between short-term, repeated, and sustained arts engagement and well-being outcomes in older adults, Journals of Gerontology: Social Sciences, 75, 1609-1619 [DOI].

 Warran K, Fancourt D, & Wiseman T (2019), How does the process of group singing impact on people affected by cancer?
 A grounded theory study, BMJ Open, 9 (e023261), 1-9 [DOI].